Victoria (ship): Returning crew

 Three of these survivors left written records.
 Elcano wrote a letter to the Emperor on the very day of his return with a brief summary of the trip, and provided additional information to authors such as Maximilianus Transylvanus.
 Francisco Albo kept a log book with the ship's positional data for every day of sailing.
-Antonio Pigafetta wrote a detailed first-person account that was partially published in France around 1525.
+Antonio Pigafetta wrote a detailed first-person account of the voyage.
+His work, which he began compiling in 1522, was partially published in France around 1525 under the title "Le voyage et nauigation".

 Voyage

 The long circumnavigation began in Seville in 1519 and returned to Sanlúcar de Barrameda on 6 September 1522, after sailing 42000 mi, 22000 mi of which was largely unknown to the crew.
 On 21 December 1521, Victoria sailed on from Tidore in Indonesia alone because the other ships left the convoy due to lack of rations.
 The ship was in terrible shape, with her sails torn and only kept afloat by continuous pumping of water.
 Victoria managed to return to Spain with a shipload of spices, the value of which was greater than the cost of the entire original fleet.